Learn about what makes Moroccan meatballs unique, as well as a variety of ways to make your own.

 Yes, of course, we serve meatballs in tomato sauce in Morocco, but we think ours are more fun to eat because traditionally kefta mkaoura are often shaped small – very small, as in marble-sized or cherry-sized.
 Trust me, it's not only kids who like that petite form!

-Adding to their appeal is the fact that Moroccan meatballs are robustly seasoned with Moroccan spices such as paprika and cumin, as well as healthy quantities of fresh herbs.
+Adding to their appeal is the fact that Moroccan meatballs are robustly seasoned with Moroccan spices such as paprika and cumin, as well as lots of fresh herbs.

 As further temptation to your palate, know that tomato sauce is only one treatment given to delectably seasoned boulettes de viande.
 The following recipes will serve as both a sampling and mealtime inspiration.